Learn More: E-Tourist Card

-As far as attractions go, most people travel to Suriname for its natural beauties.
-Most of the country is a nature reserve, so you will be able to admire flora and fauna.
+As far as attractions go, most people travel to Suriname for its natural beauty.
+Most of the country is a nature reserve, so you will be able to admire flora and fauna wherever you go.
 We recommend the beaches Galibi and Albina.
-Not only that they are gorgeous to look upon, but if you go in the right moment, you can see the mating season for the Leatherback sea turtle.
+Not only that they are gorgeous to look at, but if you go in the right moment, you can experience the rituals of the mating season of the Leatherback sea turtle.
 If you want a closer look, with fewer people around, you can book a helicopter ride to a more remote island.
 On the way, you can spot river dolphins, as well as the mangrove forests between the ocean and the rainforest.
 The sights are spectacular.

 Since Suriname is mostly covered by the Amazon rain forests, you are in for a treat.
 You must understand that Suriname’s tourism is yet developing, but you will find some gorgeous resorts in the heart of the jungle.
 The wildlife is worth a trip through the forest, and the plants are too.
 You can see rubber trees, cactuses, and a wide variety of orchids.

 If you feel adventurous, you can Maroon and Amerindian villages.
 You have to take a trip into the deep jungle, but some of them are located along the river banks.
 It is lovely to meet people and learn a thing or two about their culture.
 What you have to understand is that Suriname is the home for many cultures, but the diversity will keep you on your toes.